wenjun95/wenjun95.github.io/index.md

 [//]: # (**Recent News**)

+* Aug.
+2024: A co-authored paper accepted by SIGSPATIAL 2024.
+Congratulations to Zhihan and Guang!
 * Jul.
 2024: Three co-authored papers accepted by CIKM 2024.
 Congratulations to Shuxin!
 * May.
 2024: A Co-authored paper accepted by IEEE TKDE and a co-authored paper accepted by IEEE TMC.
 * Apr.
 2024: A Co-authored paper accepted by IEEE/ACM IWQOS.
 Congratulations to Prof. Liu!